microsoftgraph/msgraph-search-connector-sample/README.md

 ## Create a vertical

-Create and enable a search vertical at the organization level following the instructions in [Manage Verticals] (https://docs.microsoft.com/en-us/microsoftsearch/manage-verticals).
+Create and enable a search vertical at the organization level following the instructions in [Manage Verticals](https://learn.microsoft.com/microsoftsearch/manage-verticals).

 - **Name:** Appliance Parts
 - **Content source:** the connector created with the app
 - **Add a query:** leave blank
+- **Filter:** none

 ## Create a result type

-Create a result type at the organization level following the instructions in [Manage Result Types] (https://docs.microsoft.com/en-us/microsoftsearch/manage-result-types).
+Create a result type at the organization level following the instructions in [Manage Result Types](https://learn.microsoft.com/microsoftsearch/manage-result-types).

 - **Name:** Appliance Part
 - **Content source:** the connector created with the app